qtop/qtop/docs/documentation.md

 ### Background

 qtop.py is based on the same-titled bash script (well, minus the .py!) written by @fgeorgatos long ago.
 The main reason for rewriting it from scratch in python was the drive to add some much-needed functionality, which was getting harder and harder to do in bash.
-The new version of qtop.py is much more extendable, so as to be able to cooperate with more Local Resource Management Systems (LRMSs), such as Oracle/Sun Grid Engine (SGE/GE), LSF, LoadLeveler, OAR, SLURM etc. It's also less buggy, with most of the bugs of the old version eradicated.
+The new version of qtop.py is much more extendable, so as to be able to cooperate with more Local Resource Management Systems, such as Oracle/Sun Grid Engine (SGE/GE), LSF, LoadLeveler, OAR, SLURM etc. It's also less buggy, with most of the bugs of the old version eradicated ...and new ones introduced ;-)

 ### Goals

-qtop.py is a tool written to summarize, textually and visually, the state of an LRMS, along with some relevant information around clusters, Grid-specific or independent.
-It gathers information from the LRMS and organises them in a compact yet illustrative format, for easy access.
+qtop.py is a tool written to summarize, textually and visually, the state of an Resource Management System, along with some relevant information around clusters, Grid-specific or independent.
+It gathers information from the Resource Management System and organises them in a compact yet illustrative format, for easy access.
 Expandability and configurability were deemed very important and were taken into account from the very early stages of designing qtop.py.
 What's more, it is intended that the information that qtop.py gathers is reused by other developers or system administrators, either for other purposes or in different visualisation formats/media.
 For this reason, qtop.py exports the gathered information to a convenient json format.
 Also, we have gone to great lengths to keep qtop.py dependency-free.
 That means, you don't have to download or install anything extra; qtop.py works out of the box!